The Inside Track

 Managing Director, Global Sports Innovation

-Gray’s company GSI is at the forefront of changing the mind-set behind technical training aids for collision sports.
-Gray’s highly effective training aid principles are:
+Gray’s company GSI Performance is at the forefront of changing the mind-set behind performance programmes and technical training aids for collision sports.
+Gray’s training aid principles are:

 - You must create training aids that make the athlete replicate the key movement patterns that happen within the chosen sport to improve his/her performance.